davidcoulson/snmp-switch-manager/README.md

 ### Manual installation

-1. Download the `snmp-switch-manager-card.js` file from the [SNMP Switch Manager Card repository](https://github.com/OtisPresley/snmp-switch-manager-card/tree/main/dist) and place it in Home Assistant here:
+1. Download the `snmp-switch-manager-card.js` file and place it in Home Assistant here:
 `/config/www/community/snmp-switch-manager-card/`

 2. Add **only one** JavaScript resource under